WordPress/gutenberg/docs/designers-developers/designers/animation.md

 - Animations should be subtle.
 Be cognizent of users with [vestibular disorders triggered by motion](https://www.ncbi.nlm.nih.gov/pubmed/29017000).
 - Don't animate elements that are currently reporting content to adaptive technology (e.g., an `aria-live` region that's receiving updates).
 This can cause confusion wherein the technology tries to parse a region that's actively changing.
 - Avoid animations that aren't directly triggered by user behaviors.
 - Whenever possible, ensure that animations respect the OS-level "Reduce Motion" settings.
 This can be done by utilizing the [`prefers-reduce-motion`](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-reduced-motion) media query.
+Gutenberg includes a `@reduce-motion` mixin for this, to be used alongside rules that include a CSS `animate` property.

 ## Inventory of Reused Animations